 From day one I felt like an impostor.
 I had no real concept of what engineering was, aside from having heard it was hard.
-Up to that point in my life I’m fairly confident most people surrounding me thought I was an airhead including myself.
-Friends and family told me they expected me to drop out.
+Up to that point in my life, I’m fairly confident most people surrounding me thought I was an airhead including myself.
+My friends and family told me they expected me to drop out.

-I often was reluctant to tell people I was in engineering school, because I was expecting to be told that I didn’t belong there – and you know what, it actually happened a couple times.
+I often was reluctant to tell people I was in engineering school because I was expecting to be told that I didn’t belong there – and you know what, it actually happened a couple of times.